Note: if you got locked out of WordPress activity log refer to Regaining access to the WordPress activity log.

 View WordPress activity log

 Users who have View WordPress activity log privilege can view the WordPress activity log and search in it as well, though they cannot change any of the plugin settings.
-Refer to how to allow users with no Admin role to access the WordPress activity log to learn how you can assign users or users with a specific role this privilege.
+Refer to how to allow users with no Admin role to view the WordPress activity log to learn how you can assign users or users with a specific role this privilege.

-Manage the Plugin
+Manage the plugin settings

 Default WP Security Audit Log plugin privileges